UWRealityLab/vrcapstone19sp-team2/docs/README.md

     - Write the contents in the animated book (storyline with tasks embedded in it)
     - Edit the tasks and hints we have to make them doable in 5 minutes
     - Try to find and fix bugs as well

+### Week 10
+Last week of class!
+This week we are mainly working on game improvements and bug fixes.
+  - Jiwen Wu
+    - Continued working on the helicopter
+    - Recorded more audio to better enhance the game UI system
+    - Bug fixes